LWU2007/DDRone/data collection/ai/reinforcement learning/1.Core reinforcement learning/(1)RL Fundementals/Four Key elements of rl.md

 Once you've grasped the 5 basic concepts of reinforcement learning, there are also four policies that we have to understand.

-One of them being policy (π); it's basically the agent's strategy book.
-It maps observed states (s) of the environment to the action (a) it takes when in those states.
-In simple terms, it is the "brain" that is used to fin the optimal policy (π∗) or maximizes the agent's expected cumulative reward over the long term.
+One of them being policy (π); it defines the learning agent’s way of behaving at a given time.
+Roughly speaking, a policy is a mapping from perceived states of the environment to actions to be taken when in those states.

-After that is the reward signal (R[t]); it is the immediate, scalar feedback that the agent receives from the environment after taking an action.
-It is the sole indicator of the immediate desirability of the agent's action.
+After that is the reward signal (R[t]); it defines the goal in a reinforcement learning problem.
+On each time step, the environment sends to the reinforcement learning agent a single number, a reward.
+The agent’s sole objective is to maximize the total reward it receives over the long run.

-Next up on the list is called the value function; it is a mathematical tool that estimates the expected cumulative reward an agent can recieve from a given state or state-action pair while following a particular policy (strategy).
-It serves as a guide for the agent to evaluate the long term desirability of different states or actions, helping it make decisions that maximize total future rewards.
+Next up on the list is called the value function; it specifies what is good in the long run.
+Roughly speaking, the value of a state is the total amount of reward an agent can expect to accumulate over the future, starting from that state.

-Lastly is model; it is a representation that allows the agent to predict the next state and the reward it will receive if it takes a particular action from a given state.
-Simply put, the model answers the question: "What will happen if I take action "a" in state "s"?"
+Lastly is model; it is something that mimics the behavior of the environment, or more generally, that allows inferences to be made about how the environment will behave.